...please tell me you're going to make breakfast with—**Spang**

-One of the costume objects in LittleBigPlanet is a frying pan.
+In LittleBigPlanet, one of the costume objects is a frying pan.
 If you try to do a Sackboy Slap while holding it, you get the expected sound.
 It's also supposed to knock the target further than a standard slap.

-One of the many melee weapons available in Zombie Panic! is a frying pan.
+In Zombie Panic, one of the many melee weapons available is a frying pan.
 On a similar note, another is a cooking pot.